Skip to Content

 We all love a good peanut butter cookie recipe and this one won’t let you down.
-Sure you can make them with 3 ingredients, but if you take the time and use granulated sugar, brown sugar, flour, and dry roasted peanuts you won’t be disappointed.
+This recipe is being made from scratch.
+If you take the time and use granulated sugar, brown sugar, flour, and dry roasted peanuts you won’t be disappointed.
 There’s a time and place for every recipe.

 In the meantime, to make up for the loss of cookies, I’ve made these extra-extra special for you!